 Category 3: Longevity

 Typically plasma TV s, like CRT TV s, lose their brightness over time.
-An oldish Fujitsu white paper states that if you watch 6 hours of TV for 14 years you lose 50% of the brightness.
+A Fujitsu white paper (somewhat outdated now) states that if you watch 6 hours of TV for 14 years you lose 50% of the brightness.
 For most people, this does not pose a problem.
 For an LCD TV the back-light is filtered by the liquid crystal substrate.
 This means there is nothing to burn out except the backlight.
 The backlight may be replaced!
 For a plasma, the light originates from the pixels which cannot be replaced when it begins to lose its brightness.

 Plasma TV s may come with some faulty pixels out of the box.
 From then, additional pixel failure after installation is quite rare.
 For a plasma, no circuits, switches or gates are present with each individual pixel.
 The electronic operations take place outside of the panel itself on a video board.
 This means if there is failure these components may be replaced by a qualified service expert, but could be expensive.
 For LCDs dot electrodes situated on every sub-pixel red green and blue.
 These, by contrast, are prone to failure over the life span of the LCD TV.
 They cannot be individually replaced.